Terra Online Review – From The Wasteland To The Outland

 The game feels like a classic throwback to underground hits like LHX Attack Chopper or Accolade’s vehicular first-person shooter, Redline.
 Terra is a gutsy shooter that nails down all the basics to make it enjoyable enough for those willing to put in the time and dedication to learn the ins and out of the gameplay, but I’m afraid it’s somewhat complex take on a simple genre may detour a lot of gamers in the direction of something more accessible.

-Terra Online Review - Concept
+Terra Online Review – Concept (3 out of 5)